howieh123/WebserverChallenge/README.md

 file used by CircleCI to test

-# Docker.yml and UFW-playbook.yml
+# docker-playbook.yml and ufw-playbook.yml

 playbooks for creating docker on my AWS ec2 instance and for securing the ec2 host so that only port 22/80/443 are allowed to accept incoming connections.
+Ansible knows where to deploy because I tagged my webserver instance on AWS (tag_class_webserver).

 # Deploy.sh